 MEET THE BAHA PROJECT TEAM

-Craig Stevens is a Doctoral Student at Northwestern University and co-founder of the Black and African Solidarity Show (B.A.S.S.).
-As an NSF Graduate Research Fellow, his research investigates the placemaking processes of nineteenth-century Black American and Caribbean settlers in West Africa.
-During his tenure as a Marshall Scholar in the United Kingdom, Craig completed an MA in Archaeology at the UCL Institute of Archaeology and an MA in Museums, Heritage & Material Culture Studies at The School of Oriental and African Studies (SOAS).
+craig is co-founder and Operations Director of the Black and African Solidarity Show (B.A.S.S.) and a doctoral student at Northwestern University.
+His work seeks to express anthropological and historical data through artistic forms and creative processes.
+His archaeological research investigates the placemaking processes of nineteenth-century Black American and Caribbean settlers in West Africa.
+During his tenure as a Marshall Scholar in the United Kingdom, he completed an MA in Archaeology at the UCL Institute of Archaeology and an MA in Museums, Heritage & Material Culture Studies at The School of Oriental and African Studies (SOAS).

 Albert S. Markeh